-10. Exchange-traded fund
+10. Exchange-traded Fund

 An exchange-traded fund (ETF) is almost the same as a mutual fund.
-It’s invested in stocks of companies that are listed in the stocks exchange such as SM, Ayala, Jollibee, etc. In the Philippines, we have only one ETF, the First Metro Exchange Traded Fund (FMETF).
+It’s invested in stocks of companies that are listed in the stocks exchange such as SM, Ayala, Jollibee, etc. In the Philippines, we have only one ETF, the First Metro Philippine Equity Exchange Traded Fund (FMETF).

 At this rate, you would need to invest P6,038.31 each month to have one million pesos at the end of 10 years.
 (We’re assuming no fees, although in reality there will be when you’re buying and selling FMETF stocks.)

 Index funds are not for the faint of heart.
 They are invested in the top 30 companies in the Philippines, which are collectively called blue chip stocks or Philippine Stock Exchange index (PSEi) or simply called equities stock index.
 And because you would be holding stocks of corporations such as PLDT, Jollibee, SM, etc., that are being traded on the stock market, the prices fluctuate every day.
 So if you’re someone who’s not ready to handle risks, then you may want give it a think.